MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/create-eventstreams-discrete-events.md

    ![A screenshot of selecting Azure Blob Storage Events.](media/create-eventstreams-discrete-events/select-external-events.png)

-1. Add the event source and publish the eventstream by following the instructions at [Add Fabric workspace item events](add-source-fabric-workspace.md) or [Add Azure Blob Storage events](add-source-azure-blob-storage.md).
+1. Add the event source and publish the eventstream by following the instructions in one of the following articles:

+   - For Azure Blob Storage events, see [Add Azure Blob Storage events](add-source-azure-blob-storage.md).
+   - For Fabric Workspace Item events, see [Add Fabric workspace item events](add-source-fabric-workspace.md).

 Once completed, the eventstream starts capturing discrete events as they occur.
-In Real-Time hub, you can find the events under **Fabric events**.
-You can set an alert to take further action in the right pane.
+In **Real-Time hub**, you can find the events under **Fabric events**.
+In the right pane, you can set an alert to take further action.

 ![A screenshot of the Real-Time hub Fabric events tab and the Set alert pane.](media/create-eventstreams-discrete-events/set-alert.png)